Top 10 Tips For Improving Your Sales Team’s Productivity

 Automated lead scoring

-Are you making sure to follow up at the proper time?
-What’s the exact moment a marketing qualified lead becomes a sales lead?
+When’s the exact moment a marketing qualified lead becomes a sales lead?
 Are you following up at the right time?

-Leading scores will help you identify the perfect moments to follow up and notify during that moment.
+Instead, lead scoring will help you identify the perfect moments to follow up.

-Set up lead scoring through the use of a marketing automation platform to keep track of when your contact opens messages and interacts with your communications.
-Excellent software for this would be Marketo.
+You can set up lead scoring with a marketing automation platform (such as Marketo), which can keep track of when your contact opens messages and interacts with your communications.

-Afterward, get a notification when your prospects reached a certain score level so that you can follow up with up with people who will possibly convert.
+Afterward, get a notification when your prospects reached a certain score level so that you can follow up with people who will possibly convert.

 Align Marketing and Sales Teams

-One of the biggest mistakes that companies make is that they think marketing and sales teams are two separate things.
-In a sense, it can be, but to be successful and productive, sales needs to work closely with the marketing team to increase productivity.
+One of the biggest mistakes companies make is thinking of marketing and sales teams as two completely separate teams.
+In a sense, they can be, but to be successful and productive, sales needs to work closely with the marketing team.

-Think about it, let’s say that sales aren’t able to convert and close leads due to quality, then the sales team needs to speak with marketing in order to figure out what’s going on.
+Think about it.
+If your sales team aren’t able to convert and close leads due to them being low quality, they need to speak with marketing in order to figure out what’s going on.
 Are the leads not qualified to start with?
-Do you need a better lead scoring system?
+Do they need a better lead scoring system?

 The goal is to not waste time and make the best out of both channels.

-Not only can you improve your reps sales level, but your individual skills can also be improved when you share your experience with others due to the constant practices performed.
+Not only can you improve your reps sales level, but your individual skills can also be improved when you share your experience with others due to regular practice.

-The more you manage to improve your skill and convert more, the better and faster deals are conducted, and sales productivity will reach an all-time high.
+The more you improve your skill and convert more, the better and faster deals are conducted, and sales productivity will reach an all-time high.

 Check in with your team

 What should you cover in these meetings?
 The time should be used to motivate your people and recognize areas that they can improve upon.
-Getting feedback from your team is also vital to use during this time – use their suggestions to get even more productive.
-Employees will feel like their voices do matter within the company, and could lead to some great ideas in the long run.
+Getting feedback from your team is also a vital use of this time—use their suggestions to get even more productive.
+Employees will feel like their voices matter to the company, and could lead to some great ideas in the long run.

 Celebrate small wins